 MRA’s services have greatly expanded since 1948 to stay abreast of the needs of its members.
 MRA continues today as a contemporary organization well aware of the rapid technological and economic changes shaping today’s retail marketplace.
 Government relation and legislative advocacy, however, remain the hallmark of MRA.
 In reviewing MRA history, it is amazing to see how constant this purpose has remained.
 The words of then Chairman Atlee Wampler in 1954 still ring true today: “From indications, both National and Local, it is becoming evident that business as a whole and retailing specifically, will be subject to numerous legislative onslaughts… bill’s effecting business are being defeated… they will be introduced and re-introduced and business must be on the alert.
 Apathy…must be tossed aside and an active, aggressive interest in national and local legislation submitted.”

-The Maryland Retailers Association (MRA) consists of almost 250 leading retailers at thousands of locations across the state.
+The Maryland Retailers Association (MRA) consists of thousands of retailers across the state.
 As the retail community’s major trade association, MRA is a diverse and broad based organization covering all segments of the retail industry.
 Additionally, MRA manages both the Maryland – Delaware – Washington, D.C.
 Jewelers Association and the Maryland Food Dealers Council.